AAArena/First-Closed-Doors-Competition/developing/3-LaunchingYourAlgobot.md

 ![AGPL License](https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Bot-License-05.png)

-### Configure Algobot Team and Bots in the Web Platform
+### Configure Algobot Team and Algobots in the Web Platform

 Fork and clone the [AAPlatform](https://github.com/AdvancedAlgos/AAPlatform) repository and open _ecosystem.json_.
 You will need to locate the following piece of code: